okta/okta-oidc-js/packages/okta-react/README.md

 - **responseType** *(optional)* - Desired token types.
 Default: `['id_token', 'token']`.
 For PKCE flow, this should be left undefined or set to `['code']`.
 - **pkce** *(optional)* - If `true`, PKCE flow will be used
 - **onAuthRequired** *(optional)* - callback function.
 Called when authentication is required.
 If this is not supplied, `okta-react` redirects to Okta.
-This callback will receive `auth` and `history` parameters.
+This callback will receive `auth` as the first function parameter.
 This is triggered when:
     1. [login](#authloginfromuri-additionalparams) is called
     2. A `SecureRoute` is accessed without authentication
 - **onSessionExpired** *(optional)* - callback function.
 Called when the Okta SSO session has expired or was ended outside of the application.
 This SDK adds a default handler which will call [login](#authloginfromuri-additionalparams) to initiate a login flow.
 Passing a function here will disable the default handler.